ajitgoel/pixabay_image_finder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This application searches for safe images using the Pixabay api(https://pixabay.com/api/docs/).
 The application is developed in ReactJs, Material UI(https://v0.material-ui.com/#/components/toggle).
+Commands used to deploy application:
+a.
+Firebase init
+b. npm run-script build
+c. firebase deploy

 ## Available Scripts